Client Lifecycle KYC Management: Taking a Holistic Approach

 Client Lifecycle KYC Management is an end-to-end process that enables an organisation to digitally transform how they manage their Know Your Customer operation – from initial onboarding, identity verification and enhanced due diligence, through to ongoing monitoring and remediation.

-The first step on the client lifecycle KYC management onboarding journey is your initial interaction with your customers.
-This is the time to collect and verify all the information that you need to start a commercial relationship, whilst ensuring you meet Anti-Money Laundering (AML) and KYC compliance balanced with delivering positive customer experience.
+The first step on the onboarding journey is your initial interaction with your customers.
+This is the time to collect and verify all the information that you need to start a commercial relationship, whilst ensuring you meet AML and KYC compliance balanced with delivering positive customer experience.
 Ensuring you have appropriate processes and software in place is crucial.
-Simple, but powerful and effective, solutions and processes, will ensure that your compliance teams are able to better manage both current and future situations.
+Simple, but powerful and effective, solutions and processes will ensure that your compliance teams are better able to manage both current and future situations.
 These processes should provide the various regulators with the information and audit trails that are required, as well as providing a friction-free experience for your customers to build a long term relationship.

 Due to the recent limitations on face-to-face interaction, many firms have migrated all their client onboarding to remote solutions.
-Those that haven’t will no doubt be struggling to deliver the level of service that their clients demand, as well as finding it difficult to manage any resource-hungry manual, or legacy systems with reduced headcount if staff are furloughed.
+Those that haven’t will no doubt be struggling to deliver the level of service that their clients demand, as well as finding it difficult to manage any resource-hungry manual or legacy systems with reduced headcount or remote working.

-- Capture of ID document and rigorous verification
+- The capture of ID document and rigorous verification

 - Liveness detection (is the person really there)